 Type: Annual.

-Bloom: Two inch flowers in vivid colors including red, yellow, pink, orange, peppermint, apricot, tangerine, fuchsia, and white all summer into fall.
+Bloom: Two inch wide flowers in vivid colors including red, yellow, pink, orange, peppermint, apricot, tangerine, fuchsia, and white early summer to frost.

 Size: 6” H x 12” W.